The Gobblechain? What Your Turkey And Bitcoin Have In Common

 Glaser said he hoped the Cargill project would "add confidence to the consumer" and let people see "where their birds are coming from, and get them a little more knowledge about how we do things and why."

 Cargill is in good company.
-In August, IBM announced that it was introducing a blockchain project along with major food companies like Dole, Walmart, Tyson, Nestle, and Kroger to address food safety issues, ideally to be able to pinpoint the source of any bad food that makes it into the marketplace.
+In August, IBM announced that it was introducing a blockchain project along with major food companies like Dole, Walmart, Tyson, Nestlé, and Kroger to address food safety issues, ideally to be able to pinpoint the source of any bad food that makes it into the marketplace.

-"It's a bit of a big data problem," Brigid McDermott, IBM's vice president of blockchain business development, told BuzzFeed News.
+"It's a bit of a big-data problem," Brigid McDermott, IBM's vice president of blockchain business development, told BuzzFeed News.
 "You want a complete view of all the foods that are out there."

 A grocery chain like Kroger, for example, would want a view of all its suppliers when trying to locate the source of some bad chicken or lettuce.
 "You want a system that can look across different suppliers and retailers and so you can triangulate exactly the source of the food," McDermott said.